 Visual, often drag-and-drop, no-code AI tools make AI less intimidating and more comprehensible to non-technical people or those who lack the time or resources to build such systems from the ground up.

 Besides this, there are some additional advantages to no-code AI:

-- Usability: Plug-and-play allows for anyone in the organization to find an AI solution to a problem, and more often than not, in a budget-friendly way.
+- Usability: Plug-and-play allows anyone in the organization to find an AI solution to a problem, and more often than not, in a budget-friendly way.
 These tools are built with non-technical users and non-developers in mind.

-- Quality: No-code tools are built for people who may not possess a technical degree or even deep expertise in the subject to begin with.
+- Quality: No-code tools are built for people who may not possess a technical degree or even deep expertise in the subject, to begin with.
 This requires extensive work going into the product as sane defaults and safety measures need to be carefully chosen on behalf of the user.
-To further mitigate such risks, some AI platforms have human review built-in and ask for input when needed.
-This combination reduces the human error when setting up such systems in the first place and allows direct interaction with the platform during daily operations.
+To further mitigate such risks, some AI platforms have human review functions built-in and ask for input when needed.
+This combination reduces human error when setting up such systems in the first place and allows direct interaction with the platform during daily operations.

 - Scalability: AI itself doesn't care whether it performs a task for a single or a hundred users and neither do servers that are automatically scaled up or down, depending on the load.